 Annual impairment tests for goodwill are performed during the fourth quarter of the year.
 If there is, however, an indication of impairment of goodwill, the impairment tests for goodwill are performed earlier during the financial year.
 Other assets of the Group are evaluated at the end of each reporting period or at any other time, if events or circumstances indicate that the value of an asset has been impaired.
 If there are indications of impairment, the asset’s recoverable amount is estimated, based on the higher of an asset’s fair value less costs to sell and value in use.
 An impairment loss is recognized in profit or loss whenever the carrying amount of an asset or cash generating unit exceeds its recoverable amount.
 If subsequently recording the impairment loss a positive change has occurred in the estimates of the recoverable amount, the impairment loss made in prior years is reversed no more than up to the value which would have been determined for the asset, net of amortization or depreciation, had not impairment loss been recognized in prior years.
 For goodwill, a recognized impairment loss is not reversed.

-Inventories are reported at the lower of cost and net realisable value.
+Inventories are reported at the lower of cost and net realizable value.
 Cost is determined on a first in first out (FIFO) basis, or alternatively, weighted average cost.
-Net realisable value is the amount which can be realized from the sale of the asset in the normal course of business, after allowing for the estimated costs of completion and the costs necessary to make the sale.
+Net realizable value is the amount which can be realized from the sale of the asset in the normal course of business, after allowing for the estimated costs of completion and the costs necessary to make the sale.

 Used machines included in the inventory are measured individually so that the carrying amount of a used machine does not exceed the amount that is expected to be received from the sale of the machine.
 In this measurement the costs arising from converting the used machine back to saleable condition are taken into account.

-Prototypes of new machines included in inventory are measured at the lower of cost and net realisable value.
+Prototypes of new machines included in inventory are measured at the lower of cost and net realizable value.